sohkai/.dotfiles/shell/README.md

 Shell configuration
 ===================

-Hopefully the structure of this is self-explanatory.
+Hopefully the structure of this folder is self-explanatory.

 Tips and tricks: random cool things from the internet
 -----------------------------------------------------